 Overall we were perfectly happy.
 It wasn’t quite the horror show we were expecting.
-Our thoughts of being crammed in with nothing to do for 8 hours going crazy with boredom just didn’t materialise.
-We were comfy and relaxed watching our movies with a few drinks and the time flew.
+Our thoughts of being crammed in with nothing to do for 8 hours going crazy with boredom just didn’t materialize.
+We were comfy and relaxed watching our movies with a few drinks and the time flew by.
 For the price we paid and the other advantages, we were perfectly satisfied.

 Are Budget Airlines safe to fly Tans-Atlantic?

 Short answer, Yes.